 The compliment from Ed Fries is awesome.
 He says "As far as animation goes this team has some of the best animators in the game business.
 They hand animate everything."
 A lot of games make extensive use of mo-cap.
 I think it can be good, especially for cut-scenes, but 9 times out of 10 it's better to have more exaggeration or just physically impossible moves that can't be mo-capped.
 I mean, check out the stuff that TJ and Cameron animated and then try to tell me you think mo-cap looks better than by-hand animation.
 In our case we couldn't mo-cap a rocket-packing, ledge-jumping hero anyways.

-and frankly they're right.
+In fact, it seems most of the articles praise the animation, with one exception: Gamespot said that "...the animation still needs some polishing..." and frankly they're right.
 Thank you, Gamespot.
 A lot of the stuff in the demo is still in progress and I was starting to worry that people thought that its current state was good enough.
 Who wants to make animation that's "good enough?"